Skip to content

 Excessive acquisition occurs in the vast majority of cases and—although not a core diagnostic feature—should be carefully monitored.
 In addition to the core features of difficulty discarding and clutter, many people with hoarding disorder also have associated problems such as indecisiveness, perfectionism, procrastination, disorganization and distractibility.
 These associated features can contribute greatly to their problems with functioning and the overall severity.

 Animal hoarding may form a special type of hoarding disorder and involves an individual acquiring large numbers (dozens or even hundreds) of animals.
-The animals may be kept in an inappropriate space, potentially creating unhealthy, unsafe conditions for the animals.
+The animals may be kept in an inappropriate space, potentially creating unhealthy, unsafe conditions for the animals and the humans cohabitating with them.
 People who hoard animals typically show limited insight regarding the problem.

 The cause of hoarding disorder is unknown.
-Due to its recent classification, the neurobiology of hoarding disorder in humans is a newly burgeoning field; making it somewhat premature to draw firm conclusions.
+Due to its recent classification in the Diagnostic and Statistical Manual of Mental Disorders (DSM), the neurobiology of hoarding disorder in humans is a newly burgeoning field; making it somewhat premature to draw firm conclusions.
 Hoarding is more common among individuals with a family member who also has a problem with hoarding.
 A stressful life event, such as the death of a loved one, can worsen symptoms of hoarding.

-Hoarding disorder has a symptom profile, neural correlates, and associated features that differ from OCD and other disorders.
+Hoarding disorder has a symptom profile, neural correlates, and associated features that differ from obsessive-compulsive disorder (OCD) and other disorders.
 A number of information processing deficits have been associated with hoarding; including planning, problem-solving, visuospatial learning and memory, sustained attention, working memory, and organization.

 Hoarding behaviors appear relatively early in life and then follow a chronic course.
 Most studies report onset between 15 and 19 years of age.
 Early recognition, diagnosis, and treatment are crucial to improving outcomes.